labthings/labthings-fastapi/NOTES.md

 * `blocking_portal` should probably just be a property of `.Thing`.
 * `dependencies/blocking_portal.py:49` I don't expect this exception to be raised.
 Is it worth a custom error?
 Or a test?
 * I've added `direct_thing_client_class` to `deps` and updated the dependencies example to use it.
 This is a change to recommended usage but not a change to the API beyond exposing another symbol.
+* `descriptors/action.py:198` has an Exception-swallowing block.
+If this is needed, we should make it more specific or justify why not.